ArduPilot/ardupilot_wiki/plane/source/docs/case-study-fly-by-wire.rst

 PTCH2SRV_IMAX to around 1000.

 That isn't the cause of the navigation problems though.
-Let's look more carefully at the the key nav parameters you have:
+Let's look more carefully at the key nav parameters you have:

 -  WP_RADIUS: 8
 -  NAVL1_PERIOD: 18